dbybanez/100-days-of-code/r1-log.md

 ### R1D65
 Added Slug input validation.
 The app lets users use their own slug for their URL.
 I had to search for regex where it filters special charaters.
 I was thinking of accepting underscores and hyphens but it makes the regex more complicated.

+### R1D66
+Moved methods and other data to the store.
+Decided to use vuex for the project so it would be easier to maintain later.